vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 The current mark price algorithms that can be used in a market configuration are described below.
 The configuration can apply to mark price, and for perpetual futures markets, the internal price.

 ### Last traded price
-When the mark price is set to be the last traded price, this means it is set after each order transaction is processed from a sequence of transactions with the same timestamp, provided that at least <NetworkParameter frontMatter={frontMatter} param="network.markPriceUpdateMaximumFrequency" hideName="true" /> has elapsed since the last mark price update.
+When the mark price is set to be the last traded price, this means it is set after each order transaction is processed from a sequence of transactions with the same timestamp, provided that at least <NetworkParameter frontMatter={frontMatter} param="network.markPriceUpdateMaximumFrequency" hideName="true" /> have elapsed since the last mark price update.

 For example, say the maximum frequency is set to 10 seconds.